dfinson/living-tanakh/scripts/README.md

 - Define a single root directory under which all media content will be stored.
 For example; _C:/Users/JohnDoe/Maayan-media/_.
 This value can be anything, as long as it's a valid directory path ending with a forward slash as in the provided example.

 ### First time setup
-Open up the _upload_media.py_ script in your preffered text editor and navigate to line number 163.
+ - Open up the _upload_media.py_ script in your preffered text editor and navigate to line number 163.
 The lines' contents are `base_dir_path = 'C:/Maayan/'`.
 Change the value on the right hand side of the equals sign in between the single qoutes to whichever value you choose in the second step of prerequisites.
+ - open a bash terminal and run the command `pip install python-graphql-client`.
+If that doesn't work, try running `pip3 install python-graphql-client`.

 ### Running the script
 #### How it works